SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/tw/Other-Plugins/Developer-Guide/Developer-Guide-(7-GEO-Resources).md

 Your IDE will probably start warning you about missing methods at this point.

 Whenever you implement an interface you will also have to implement its methods.
-Whenever you implement an interface you will also have to implement its methods.
 You can see all methods from GEOResource on our [Javadocs](https://slimefun.github.io/javadocs/Slimefun4/docs/io/github/thebusybiscuit/slimefun4/api/geo/GEOResource.html).
-We are gonna start simple, the first method we need to implement is `getName()`, so we implement that method and return the name of our resource.
 We are gonna start simple, the first method we need to implement is `getName()`, so we implement that method and return the name of our resource.

 ```java
 public class EnderOreResource implements GEOResource {